TV Travel Shop: History

-In 2000, the channel launched on ONdigital, using capacity from ONrequest 2 (later ITV Select 2), and broadcast 6am-12pm weekdays, and 6am-10am weekends, free to air on channel 44.
-Its hours were extended in January 2002 to be broadcast from 6am-6pm daily.
-However, after the demise of ITV Digital, TV Travel Shop made a deal with the multiplex operator, SDN, to carry the channel 24 hours a day using the newly freed up capacity.
+In December 2001, TV Travel Shop 2 launched on NTL.

+Its hours on ITV Digital were extended in January 2002 to be broadcast from 6 am-6 pm daily.
+However, after the demise of ITV Digital, TV Travel Shop made a deal with the multiplex operator, SDN, to carry the channel 24 hours a day using the newly freed-up capacity.
 It moved to channel 17 at the launch of Freeview.